 If you ever want to "retract" your art contribution, just send the same nonprofits the same memo but with 63 Stroop.
 A 63-Stroop-memo is interpreted as "do not list" the original memo; it is not included in subsequent lists when users are newly minting bills after the ledger containing your 63-Stroop memo.
-The retracted art will still be attached to any bills it was previously associated with, for any individual bills up minted up to and including the ledger containing your 63-Stroop memo.
+The retracted art will still be attached to any bills it was previously associated with prior to you sending 63-Stroop memo.